-Script 2 Route Marshal Stage Commander Commander 3, C post 5+ on SS 3. ommander 3 from Mike Smith Go ahead Mike, Commander 3 receiving. after the right-hand immediately in front of us just d bend about 200 metres after stigating now but the stage is Over.
+Script 2 Route Marshal Stage Commander Commander 3, Commander 3 from Mike Smith post 5+ on SS 3.
+Go ahead Mike, Commander 3 receiving.
+Car 8 has rolled immediately in front of us just after the right-hand bend about 200 metres after post 5.
+I am investigating now but the stage is partially blocked.
+Over.
 Thank you for that Mike, please send someone back down the track to warn you of any oncoming competitors - keep yourself safe and keep me updated.
 Will do.
-Standing - by The crew seem OK on their wheels, so ommander 3 from Mike Smith - t, they are asking to be put back they can continue but that looks the left front is badly damaged.
+Standing - by Commander 3, Commander 3 from Mike Smith - The crew seem OK, they are asking to be put back on their wheels, so they can continue but that looks impossible because the left front is badly damaged.
+Over.
 Can cars get past, over?
-Yes, with caution, proceed, over ? how do you want me to Mike, please make a few notes on the Incident Report Form for me.
+Yes, with caution, how do you want me to proceed, over ?
+Mike, please make a few notes on the Incident Report Form for me.
 I'll update you once Rally Control have decided what action will be taken.
 Control standing by.